paz97/CS498/README.md

 But if running db locally is required, you can install and run mongodb: https://docs.mongodb.com/v3.2/administration/install-community/

+# Sample Client

+We now have provided the sameple python client for reference.
+See related directory for details.

 # Running
 Run the ```server.py``` script using:
 ```